 This may sound surreal, but I propose that we Americans will get past the pandemic, solve our economic problems, remember to show civility toward each other, and mend our political system.
 In the meantime, we face an immense threat to the quality of life on our planet.
 The next two decades are critical to our success.
 Let’s join with the trees to fortify our physical environment--to keep it moist, green, and growing.

 We need more trees.
 We need for glaciers to stop melting.
 We need more snow in our mountains.
 We need reservoirs and underground aquifers to be replenished.
 We need an atmospheric balance of all the elements.
 We need less carbon dioxide and more oxygen.
 We need a mighty army of Americans to protect our magnificent planet.
-Together with the trees, we can be custodians of our most fundamental business, agricultural, and even social assets--the resources of the natural world upon which our livelihoods depend!
+Together with the trees, we can be custodians of our most fundamental business, agricultural, and even social assets--the resources of the natural world upon which our livelihoods do depend!

 Instead of spending too much time debating the merits of pick-up trucks, let’s get out our wallets and throw our shovels in our trucks to go plant trees.
-Let’s pick up our chain saws (whichever awesome brands we may own) to groom the woodlands near our towns.
+Let’s pick up our chain saws (whichever awesome brands we may own) to cultivate and conserve the woodlands near our towns while listening to the trees and letting the ways of nature prevail.
 If you've got spare acreage, plant trees.
 Contact local forest agencies and conservation groups to get advice and assistance.
-Let’s conserve water and be vigilant about air quality.
+Let’s conserve all water resources and be vigilant about air quality.
 Let’s preserve America the Beautiful, land that we love.
-Go for a walk in the woods with old friends, new friends, and family.
-Listen to the wind in the trees and the birds singing.
-Talk of things that uplift the human spirit.

 I am not merely a tree lover though I have hugged my Juniper trees.
 I seek to be a Tree Partner.
 I propose that TREES be a symbol of our unity and love of country!
 I want my great-grandkids to enjoy this planet the way Sharon and I have done.
 They’ll read in history books about the great climate turnaround we made happen.
 I invite you to join the partnership.
+The forest family will be with us.

 The Tree Roost